Western Mustang Band: 2017–2024

-After a successful student-led referendum in February 2015 the band secured stable funding, which enabled it to transition out from under the USC.
+After a successful student-led referendum in February 2015, the band secured stable funding, which enabled it to transition out from under the USC.
 After 78 years, it became part of a new organizational structure within the Athletics Department under the umbrella of Western Student Experience.
-Quinn Fleming, a prominent advocate for the referendum at the time, was appointed Director at just 21 years old.
+Quinn Fleming, a prominent advocate for the referendum at the time, was appointed Director.
 Under his leadership, the band experienced significant growth, reaching its largest size and achieving its most notable success since the 1960s.

-In 2018, the band performed Fleming's arrangement of Loud Luxury's hit Body alongside the cheerleading team as part of the opening act with Loud Luxury at the 2019 Juno Awards.
-This performance was part of the opening act with.
-The band continues using many of Fleming's arrangements, including the Western Fight Song, the Alma Mater, I Wanna Go Back to Western U, and his football cheer packs.
-After Fleming's departure in 2024, the band's size and quality decreased substantially.
+In 2019, the band performed Fleming's arrangement of Loud Luxury's hit Body alongside the cheerleading team as part of the opening act with Loud Luxury at the 2019 Juno Awards.
+He later advocated for the band's funding to be increased 300% in February 2020.
+The band continues using many of Fleming's arrangements, including the Western Fight Song, the Alma Mater, the March to the Stadium, the Pregame Fanfare, I Wanna Go Back to Western U, and football cheer packs.
+The band declined in size from a high of 85 members in 2019 to 38 members in 2025.